Localization and Internationalization: What’s the Difference Between?

 In addition to adjusting its menus, McDonald’s also tailors its marketing campaigns and restaurant designs to specific locales.

-You’ve learned the differences between internationalization and localization and now it’s time to understand which one better suits your business.
+Now that you know the difference between internationalization and localization, explore globalization vs internationalization or keep reading to see which one better suits your business.
 To this end, consider the following factors:

 Are you looking to expand your reach to global markets?
 If so, internationalization is the way to go.
 This will allow you to design your software or product to be easily adapted to different languages and cultures in the future, without having to completely overhaul your resource files.